-nurse shall be on-site during traditional first shift hours, continuously available by phone after hours' and on-site as needed in follow-up to telephone consultation after hours.
+services in which a registered nurse shall be on-site during traditional first shift hours, continuously available by phone after hours' and on-site as needed in follow-up to telephone consultation after hours.
 Residential coverage have two levels of treatment.
 Short term services should have twenty-four (24) hour staff and have a duration of less than thirty (30) days.
 Long term services should have twenty-four (24) hour staff as required by licensing regulations with lengths of stay thirty (30) to ninety (90) days.
-DMS will not pay for this service in a unit of more than 16 beds or multiple units operating as one unified facility with more than 16 aggregated beds except for services furnished pursuant to the state plan benefit "inpatient psychiatric services for individuals under twentyone (21)" (section 1905(a)(16) of the Act; 42 CFR 440.160) or pursuant to an exclusion for individuals age 65 or older who reside in institutions that are Institution for Mental current edition of The ASAM criteria.
+DMS will not pay for this service in a unit of more than 16 beds or multiple units operating as one unified facility with more than 16 aggregated beds except for services furnished pursuant to the state plan benefit "inpatient psychiatric services for individuals under twentyone (21)" (section 1905(a)(16) of the Act; 42 CFR 440.160) or pursuant to an exclusion for individuals age 65 or older who reside in institutions that for residential services in the current edition of The ASAM criteria.
 Provisional Certification will be issued by the DMS Behavioral Health Policy Team by completing desk audits to review attestations.